gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 ### Scores for images while the quad is on patrol and the target is not visible
 ```
-number of validation samples intersection over the union evaulated on 270
-average intersection over union for background is 0.9852442884819069
-average intersection over union for other people is 0.6481070478441583
-average intersection over union for the hero is 0.0
-number true positives: 0, number false positives: 145, number false negatives: 0

 ```

 ### patrol_with_targ: